 I took it out and covered it again with the rest of the buttercream and I smoothed it out as best I could.

-To decorate the cake I carefully piped blobs of the caramel on the edge of the cake, then covered the whole top of the cake with a thin layer of the caramel.
-I whipped up 200ml double cream, 3 tbsp Amarula and 2 tbsp icing sugar and piped it around the edges.
+To decorate the Amarula cake I carefully piped blobs of the caramel on the edge of the cake, then covered the whole top of the cake with a thin layer of the caramel.
+I whipped up the double cream with some Amarula and icing sugar and piped it around the edges.
 I added bronze sprinkles and white chocolate stars in the centre, then cut some chocolate squares I got from The Chocolate Trading Co into triangles and stuck them into the cream.
 Finally a spritz of gold glitter finished it off!
+Of course, you can decorate the Amarula Cake any way you like.

 Pin this recipe for later!